 You know that if you wish for others to understand you, you need to understand them first.
 You would start by recognising the need behind the questions about your origin, here and there – true, there as well; by reminding yourself that differences rather than similarities attract attention more often.
 There will be times when differences are being regarded as unfamiliar by some; as something weird or fearsome.

 So what does it mean to be between two cultures?
-My understanding is that you learn to appreciate the parts that surround you, displaying understanding.
-You learn to actively listen to yourself and to others; to observe and to think a lot.
+Where does the truth of the soul lie?
+Well, in appreciating the parts that surround you, displaying understanding.
+You learn to actively listen to yourself and others; to observe and think a lot.
 You may feel fear and uncertainty.
 You may get stuck.
 You then make a choice and move forward.
 You don’t choose one part over the other.
 You choose the way you wish to lead your life.
-You choose to practise understanding embracing the challenges and joy of life.
+You choose to practise understanding, embracing the challenges and joy of life.
 Somewhere in the middle, it becomes clear that choice means life.

 So even if you haven’t learned to see yourself through your own eyes, even if you find it confusing to face the many various eyes of others, the choice to look for – learn – understand the truth is an act of life.
 The quest for the truth of the soul is an act of life.
 That is what I choose to believe.

 Luncheon of the Boating Party (1880-1881) is one of the most famous paintings by French impressionist Pierre-Auguste Renoir.
 It was created when Renoir was looking more to classical shapes and less to abstract forms for sources of inspiration.
 It depicts friends of the painter’s who went to a luncheon at a restaurant on the Seine island artists used to frequent.
 (Source: Culture Trip)